-Name Name Route (s) Comment ROUTES 905 Alejandra Torres-Lacy 905 Students at Southwestern College at the Higher Education Center, Otay Mesa as well as employees in the businesses between La Media Road and Britannia Ave (Via Airway Road) rely on the bus connection from the current 905-A to the Iris Trolley Station.
+Name Route (s) Comment Mode of Communication ROUTES 905 A Property of the State of Sta Alejandra Torres-Lacy 905 Students at Southwestern College at the Higher Education Center, Otay Mesa as well as employees in the businesses between La Media Road and Britannia Ave (Via Airway Road) rely on the bus connection from the current 905-A to the Iris Trolley Station.
 Changing this route would leave students and employees without direct transportation to trolley station taking more time for them to get to classes or work.
 People would have to walk a very long distance to take the new 905 route or 905-B. If any changes are to be considered, I would recommend that you keep a route that goes through Airway via La Media/Britannia to the Iris Trolley Station, as well as increasing how often the bus runs from 60 to 30 minutes, and stop mid-day as it currently does.
 [Excerpts] E-mail Alejandra Mier y Teran Otay Mesa Chamber of Commerce 905, 950, 85 The TOP neutral revenue scenario completely eliminates service for an important area of Otay Mesa (the eastern section).
 This area includes major employers, such as Emerald Textiles and Costco Distribution with well over 500 employees. route 85 is implemented, while it does provide service to the eastern area of Otay Mesa, it does not connect to Iris Avenue.
 The proposed frequency on 905 is less than 905A, which will also negatively impact commuters in this area.
-[Excerpts, 9/7/17] Alejandra Mier y Teran Otay Mesa Chamber of Commerce 905, 950, 85 905, 950, 85 905, 950, 75 905, 950, 85 905, 950, 950, 85 905, 950, 950, 950, 950, 950, 950, 950, Letter 4 905 905 is a good route and I think that and the 85 would probably work out.
-I wish 905 MTS had a 905 that could go to the Otay Border and the CBX terminal.
-MTS ignoring the CBX is a bad idea as it could bring in new riders. - 905 My concerns is the change in route of bus 905A.
+[Excerpts, 9/7/17] Letter Alejandra Mier y Teran Otay Mesa Chamber of Commerce 905, 950, 85 On behalf of the Otay Mesa Chamber of Commerce, I would like to express our strong support of the full TOP alternative, which includes route 85.
+We also very much appreciate your willingness to work with our community to improve transit services in Otay Mesa through other measures, such as establishing shelters and evaluating permitting jitney services to work in our area.
+[Excerpts, 9/20/17] Letter e 905 905 is a good route and I think that and the 85 would probably work out.
+I wish MTS had a 905 that could go to the Otay Border and the CBX terminal.
+MTS ignoring the CBX is a bad idea as it could bring in new riders.
+Web = 905 My concerns is the change in route of bus 905A.
 We as students use this route to go to school at southwestern college.
 I understand that the change in route is because of the flooded that many of the times happens in la media and airway st. Just imagine if the new route leaves us on the other side of the road and is flooded students will have to walk long distances just to get to school by the time that we get to school is going to be late for our classes.
 The transportation should consider students and people that use that route to go to school and work.
 Please take in consideration my comment.
 Web